There is a temporary issue with submitting jobs to the NEOS server. Please read this if you are affected.

-Each year, GAMS donates EUR 500 to each of the three winners of the price for excellent Diploma- and Master Theses, organized by the German Society for Operations Research.
+Each year, GAMS donates EUR 500 to each of the three winners of the price for excellent Diploma- and Master Theses.
 Congratulations to this years winners!

 TIMES is a sophisticated energy model generator implemented in GAMS.
 It has been published under an open source license in 2019.
 Recently, GAMS joined forces with experienced TIMES users to develop an open-source TIMES/MIRO App that serves as a frontend to the TIMES model.
 This was made possible by new features in GAMS MIRO 1.1